willeStjerna/Group4_2/README.md

 #### Unit Testing Email Notifications
 `test_notifications.py` uses `unittest.mock.patch` to simulate SMTP interactions, ensuring:
 - Emails are correctly formatted and sent.
-- Errors in email delivery are handled gracefully.
+- Errors in email delivery are handled.

 ## Project Dependencies
 This project relies on the following dependencies: